Introduction

 Step 3: Search for QR Code Signatures

-Use the Search method with the appropriate signature type to find QR codes in the document:
+This is where the magic happens—use the Search method to find all QR codes in your document:

 // Search for QR code signatures within the document